chipsalliance/firrtl-spec/spec.md

 - For submodule instances and memories, the kind of each direct subcomponent depends on whether or not the field is flipped.
   When the field is not flipped, the kind is an input.
   When the field is flipped, the kind is an output.

+If the bundle is not `const`{.firrtl}, the type of each subcomponent will simply be the type of the corresponding field.
+However, if the bundle is `const`{.firrtl}, the type of each subcomponent will be the `const`{.firrtl} version of the type of the corresponding field.

 One circuit component is a **subcomponent** of another if there is way to get from the first component to the second through the direct subcomponent relation.
 A circuit component is trivially considered to be a subcomponent of itself.